Index

 (Warfare)

-gung-ho = (adjective) unthinkingly enthusiastic and
+gung-ho = (adjective) unthinkingly enthusiastic and eager, especially about taking

 part in fighting or warfare.